 [Warning: The content in this article may be distressing for some readers.
 Discretion is advised.]
 Justin Kurzel’s hyper-stylised and ultraviolent interpretation of True History of the Kelly Gang received positive reviews when it debuted in Toronto in September 2019 and … Continue reading The most grisly bushranger stories

 In October 1817, the bushranger Michael Howe was finally captured.
-He had been on the run with a string of raids, murders and arson attacks in his wake.
-A former accomplice and an associate had conspired to catch him and … Continue reading The Murder of William Drew
+He had been on the run with a string of raids, murders and arson attacks in his wake attributed to his former gang, said to have been 24 members strong … Continue reading The Murder of William Drew

 Without doubt the world of bushrangers is dominated by men.
 However there are three notable female bushrangers who more than hold their own with their male counterparts.
 Here are the three lady bushrangers of note who stand toe to toe with the best of them.
 Continue reading Bushranging: A Man’s World?